venkatarajasekhar/HCL-2/README.md

         // print all doubles (second element)
         for( auto itr = ht.begin<double,1>(); itr != ht.end<double,1>(); ++ht )
         std::cout << *itr << std::endl;

-* **heterodeque.hpp**:
-   Provides complete std::deque functionality with the ability to natively hold elements of different types.
-Each type is stored internally in its own std::deque, so all operations maintain their inherent benefit over other sequence container types.

 ## Examples